DataDog/integrations-core/hdfs_datanode/README.md

       logs_enabled: true
     ```

-2. Add this configuration block to your `hdfs_datanode.d/conf.yaml` file to start collecting your Druid logs:
+2. Add this configuration block to your `hdfs_datanode.d/conf.yaml` file to start collecting your DataNode logs:

     ```yaml
       logs: